Skip To Section

 - Ask yourself whether you’re committed to your recovery and would like to be supported by other people who are too.

-How Long Do I Have to Live There?
+How Long Do I Have to Live In Sober Living?

 Moving into and out of a sober living home is a choice.
 And there’s no rule about how long you should stay.
 Some people reside in recovery homes for a few months.
 Others may stay for a year or longer.
 Typically, as long as you abide by the rules, you are free to remain in the home as long as you need.